 This chart paints the stark picture:

-The trend is slightly up from the Great Recession, but when 2 out of 3 people are still mailing it in, or are fully disengaged at work, there’s nothing to be celebrating.
+You can see the trend was slightly up from the Great Recession, but has since downturned since COVID and the many challenges of the 2020s.
+Sadly, regardless of era, when roughly 2 out of 3 employees are still mailing it in, or are fully disengaged at work, there's consistently more work to be done.

 There are many causes of poor employee engagement, and the majority of them trace back to leadership actions (and inaction).
 In particular, Gallup found a few results that are disappointingly low: